In this article:

 Simply add Crossbeam's custom object

-Crossbeam Overlap as a related list to the Account, Opportunity, Lead page layouts.
+Crossbeam Overlap as a related list to the Account, Opportunity, and Lead page layouts.

 Crossbeam Overlaps Custom Object